 Wester Ross is one out of just a handful of MPAs with complete all year around protection from dredgers and one of a handful of MPAs designated for maerl.
 Out of this handful of MPAs, Wester Ross is one of the MPAs with the most abundant maerl beds.
 This is of European and international significance.

-The MPA is not fully mapped and therefore there are likely to be maerl beds which are currently unknown.
-Wester Ross is also one of the few MPAs with a real chance of recovery due to the ‘umbrella effect’ giving protection to a broader range of species than those with conservation status the MPA was designated to protect.
+The MPA is not fully mapped and therefore there are likely to be maerl beds which are currently unknown or more extensive.
+Wester Ross is also one of the few MPAs with a real chance of recovery due to the ‘umbrella effect’ giving protection to a broader range of species than those with conservation status, which the MPA was designated to protect.
 This has great socio-economic impact on a wide range of fisheries, as well as to some extent attracting scientists and recreational divers.
-Maerl has ‘recover’ conservation status.
+Maerl has the highest conservation status and must be supported to “recover” so it cannot legally be harmed.

 Wester Ross is highly significant within the whole MPA network.